Mortichar/semi-modify-game-speed/README.md

-This is Melvor Idle Cheat Engine version 0.1.1, a Firefox browser extension for the fun idle web game Melvor Idle.
+This is Melvor Idle Cheat Engine version 0.1.1, a Firefox browser extension for the fun idle web game Melvor Idle (compatible with Melvor Idle v0.8.2, but I'm about to merge the update).
 It helps you cheat and such, doing these things so far:
 * Add gold
 * Add loot
 * Level up a skill